 Two officers were shot in the encounter, an anonymous law enforcement official told the Associated Press news agency.
 They were expected to survive, the official said.

 Investigators believe more people were involved in the New York and New Jersey bomb plots, two US officials told Reuters news agency.

 A bomb went off on Saturday in Manhattan's Chelsea neighbourhood, injuring 29 people.
 All of the wounded have since been released from the hospital.

-One of the devices exploded early on Monday as authorities worked to disarm it.
+One of the five devices exploded early on Monday morning as authorities worked to disarm it.

 In a statement on Monday, New York Governor Andrew Cuomo said the investigation "suggests [the explosion] may be foreign related, but we'll see where it goes".